-- ___ I am unsure of my career goals and graduate school will help me clarify my interests.
+- ___I am still determining my career goals, and graduate school will help me clarify my interests.

-- ___ I am actively exploring both graduate school and direct entry into the market place.
+- ___I am actively exploring graduate school and direct entry into the marketplace.

 - ___ My professors are encouraging me to attend graduate/professional school.

-- ___ I cannot work in my field of interest without a graduate degree.
+- ___I can only work in my field of interest with a graduate degree.